DviadFer/DviadFer/README.md

 ![Profile Banner](https://i.imgur.com/g85pKU4.jpg "Currently learning...")

-💻 I am a **growing programmer with a year and a half of experience** in the industry.
-Currently, I am employed at [PULULART](https://pululart.es/) 💜 while focusing on learning all the fundamentals and tools required to become an outstanding developer.
+💻 I am a **growing programmer with a year and 4 months of experience** in the industry.
+Currently, I am focused on learning all the fundamentals and tools required to become an outstanding developer.
 I am eager to collaborate with companies that value a strong team-based philosophy, as I believe that a tight-knit group allows for more comprehensive and holistic learning opportunities.

 🧪 I also have a finished Chemistry Degree.
-The knowledge acquired during my studies has enabled me to become a part-time teacher at [Academia Valor](https://academiavalor.com/) while simultaneously pursuing my developer career.
+The knowledge acquired during my studies has enabled me to become a part-time teacher while simultaneously pursuing my developer career.

 💬 Feel free to ask me anything!